 - You own the house in less than 4 years (usually much less since scalable businesses don’t yield linear gains).

-- After the the house is owned outright, interest cost is out of the picture, in 10 years the same $12K being dollar cost averaged into a low-cost index fund (7%) example you are looking at least $2 million + the paid off house.
+- After the house is owned outright, interest cost is out of the picture, in 10 years the same $12K being dollar cost averaged into a low-cost index fund (7%) example you are looking at least $2 million + the paid off house.
 On the conservative extreme if you used 2.5% GICs from Canadian Tire for example, then he would still have $1.6 million + the paid off house.
-At a mature point in your lives we barbelled our investing approach so only 10% is in a self-managed book, 25% insured real estate, and other 65% protected under CDIC.
+Click here for the optimized wealth breakdown.

 - Choose a fixer-upper that is as new as possible 1990+ with no more than $30,000 required in fixing up costs.